'Aussies are dumb' say voters who vow to move to NZ

 Celebrities and commentators angry at Scott Morrison's election win have tweeted "Australians are dumb" and vowed on social media to move to New Zealand.

-They shared their anger following the Coalition's shock election victory and Bill Shorten unexpected defeat.
+They shared their anger following the Coalition's shock election victory and Bill Shorten's unexpected defeat.

 Television personality and sometime The Project panellist Meshel Laurie unleashed on Twitter, posting "Australians are dumb", which she followed up with "Dumb.
 Mean-spirited, Greedy".